DinoVukelic/New-Graph-for-Data-Extraction/README.md

-                Dim minTotalSec As Long, maxTotalSec As Long Dim minMinutes As Long, minSeconds As Long Dim maxMinutes As Long, maxSeconds As Long
+                Dim minTotalSec As Long, maxTotalSec As Long Dim minMinutes As Long, minSeconds As Long Dim maxMinutes As Long, maxSeconds As Long Dim traderStr As String
+                Dim traderKey As Variant

                 For Each key In machineTimes.Keys
                     If machineTimes(key).Count > 0 Then